riddhiraut/monte-carlo-stock-simulator/README.md

 5. Reports risk metrics: 95% Value-at-Risk, expected shortfall (CVaR), probability of loss, and a 90% price interval

 ## Tools
-Python · NumPy · Pandas · Matplotlib · yfinance · Jupyter Labs/Google Colab
+Python · NumPy · Pandas · Matplotlib · yfinance · Jupyter Notebooks/Google Colab

 ## Key takeaway
 GBM is the classic baseline (it underlies Black-Scholes), but the notebook also shows where it fails: observed returns have significant excess kurtosis, so the model understates tail risk.
-Limitations and extensions (bootstrap resampling, Student-t innovations, GARCH volatility) are discussed in the final section.
+Limitations discussed in the final section.